nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Dogfooding**

-Towards the completion of our product, our developers used the product on a regular basis in an attempt to use the product how a normal user might use.
+Towards the completion of our product, our developers used the product on a regular basis in an attempt to simulate how a normal user might use the product.
 This helped ensure that our product would be relatively bug-free for a regular use case.

 ## **Model**